Reichenbach, Upper Palatinate: Territorial reform

-Steady development of the town
+Development of the town

 1975 finally made the construction of the drainage system (sewage).
 In 1976 the Johann-of-God-workshops were created.
 This is a workshop for Pfleglinge of the monastery, as well as external Pfleglinge.

 In 1984 the era of "brewery Härig Reichenbach" came to an end.
 The brewery was founded in 1756.
 The last owners Anna and George Häring died in 1978.

 In 1991, the kindergarten of St. Paul on the operation.
 Mid-July 1993 celebrated the town and the monastery "Kloster Reichenbach 875 years."
 Over the years, further construction expelled.
 1998, the inauguration of the family chapel Reisinger Kienleiten in honor of St. Catherine instead.

 In 1999, in the context of urban development of "Margrave-Dipold Square" (church) and the Eustachius-Kugler-road rehabilitated.
-On January 1, 2000 the new millennium was celebrated punctually at 12:00 o'clock with a huge fireworks display in the former convent garden.
+On January 1, 2000, the new millennium was celebrated punctually at 12:00 o'clock with a huge fireworks display in the former convent garden.
 In 2001, the county road CHA 25 (main street) in Reichenbach up area was completely renovated and a sidewalk was built.